stelijahsoftware/marelias-notepad/README.md

 # High priority:
 [H] - Use a single process (for editor and file manager).
 It has to do with starting and stopping activities (see SettingsActivity, MainActivity.. etc)
+- do not use hour and minute for automatic numbering, instead use sequential numbers (if name of new note exists do not open existing one, rather number sequentially)

 # Navigation:
 - highlight briefly when going back (see Merge requests on github)